marcushuewitt/ClassNotes/Class01/README.md

 `"
 ls --help
 `"

+NOTE: Many of these commands have "switches", these are commands that are proceeded by one or two dashes (as you see with the help example above)

 To run a program, you type the program name at the command prompt.
 For instance, if you wish to run a (non-compiled) version of a python program you're writing (which you've saved as hello.py), you would type the following.